msasinowski/react-native-expo-braintree/INTEGRATION_3.X_REACT_NATIVE_CLI.md

 ## 1. Update `AndroidManifest.xml`

-Depending on the Braintree methods you use, you must add the appropriate **intent filters** to your **MainActivity**.
+Depending on the Braintree methods you use, add the appropriate **intent filters** to your **MainActivity**.

 ### A. If you use: